François Legault: Immigration

+In 2022, Legault raised the idea of having referendum on getting more immigration powers from federal government.
+In 2024, Legault repeated his calls on Quebec might hold a referendum on immigration powers if Prime Minister Justin Trudeau did not give the province more immigration powers.

+Legault is opposed to a plan by Century Initiative lobby group which wants to increase immigration in Canada, saying that "it constitutes a threat to Quebec".

-COVID-19 response
+COVID-19 pandemic

 During the 2020 COVID-19 outbreak, Legault organized daily press conferences with Director of Public Health Horacio Arruda and Minister of Health Danielle McCann, starting March 12, to encourage the population to stay home and keep hygiene measures that would help suppress spread of the virus.
 In May, Canada's chief science adviser, Mona Nemer, criticized Quebec for its lack of testing and tracing strategy.

-Environmental targets
+Environment

 In November 2020, Legault announced the government's plan to tackle climate change, which would involve a ban on the sale of new gas-powered vehicles from 2035 (commercial vehicles and second-hand cars would be exempt).
 Some experts have said that rather than focusing on electric vehicles, more funds should be committed to public transit and climate change mitigation.

 Education

-Under Legault government, They passed Bill 40 on February 8, 2020.
+The Legault government passed Bill 40 on February 8, 2020.
 This expropriated the province's 60 French school boards, turning them into school service centres.

 Bill 40 was passed to expropriate school boards that have been running in English style for 175 years.
 This did not include nine English school boards.
 But the move is seen as further undermining English-language education in the province.

-After the Controversy over academic freedom at the University of Ottawa, According to Legault, events like the one at the University of Ottawa are caused by a handful of radical activists who are trying to engage in Censorship.

-In April 2022, the Legault government tabled Bill 32, a bill on Academic freedom in universities.
+In April 2022, following a controversy over academic freedom at the University of Ottawa, the Legault government tabled Bill 32, a bill on Academic freedom in universities.
 The bill passed in June 2022.

-Buy Local initiative
+Economy

 Legault and his government has promoted a buy local campaign.
 His government in early 2020 formed an online directory of local Quebec retailers in a website called Le Panier Bleu — or Blue Basket.
 The aim of Le Panier Bleu is to be a local version and a competitor to Amazon to sell Quebec products.
 As early as November 2019 Legault supported calls for the creation of a Quebec version of Amazon, which his economy minister described as a way to serve nationalist customers.